Melbourne Ideas - Section contents

 The Melbourne Ideas competition invites current University of Melbourne students to tap into their innovation and entrepreneurial skills and make it happen.

 If your idea is shortlisted you’ll be invited to a series of workshops designed to help finesse your idea and potentially turn it into a reality.
 Some of the workshops include:

 - coaching to develop your idea

 - idea incubators

-There’s a swag of great prizes to be won including a much-coveted spot on an all-expenses-paid professional development experience overseas, plus cash prizes to help your idea come to fruition.
+There are great prizes to be won including the opportunity to receive funding and support to help your idea come to fruition.

 Other benefits for taking part in Melbourne Ideas include:

 - network with students and the wider university community

 - turning your idea into reality: from concept to implementation to realisation

 - building your profile and improving your CV